oracle-livelabs/adb/adb-gcp/connect-to-swingbech-app/connect-to-swingbech-app.md

 This lab walks you through how to install and configure a workload generation tool called Swingbench and monitor the performance of an Autonomous Database.

+Swingbench is a free load generator (and benchmarks) designed to stress test an Oracle database (12c, 18c, 19c, 21c, 23c).
+The software enables a load to be generated and the transactions/response times to be charted.
+The tool has both graphical and command line functionality.
+Learn more about Swingbench [here](https://www.dominicgiles.com/swingbench/).

+We will be installing Swingbench and running some fabricated workloads that can be monitored later.

 Estimated Time: 10 minutes

 ### Objectives